iapilgrim/sysadmin-logs/README.md

 * A client to retrieve recent events from this host: `get-recent`.
    * Using only `curl` to keep things portable.

+It is assumed that the HTTP-server will be accessible to all hosts that wish to submit logs, but otherwise will be firewalled sanely.

+The redis-server used for storage shouldn't be externally visible as any user who can connect to it can read all submitted data.

+There is a utility `dump-logs` which will connect to the redis server on `localhost` to dump all submitted events, this is included as an example.
+It might be beneficial in the future to present a simple system to allow these events to be viewed by admin-staff or similar.

 Installation
 ------------